ricomariani/CG-SQL-author/CQL_Guide/generated/internal.md

 // The second workhorse of semantic analysis, given two types that
 // are previously known to be compatible, it returns the smallest type
 // that holds both.
 If either is nullable, the result is nullable.
-// Note: in the few cases where that isn't true, the normal algorithm for
+// Note, in the few cases where that isn't true, the normal algorithm for
 // nullability result must be overridden (see coalesce, for instance). static sem_t sem_combine_types(sem_t sem_type_1, sem_t sem_type_2) {
   ... too much code ... summary below